schnoddelbotz/cloud-vm-docker/README.md

 - use cloud-vm-docker eg. to spin up an VM instance for further operations to be carried out via SSH
 - playing with Go, Docker and GoogleCloud APIs

+## how does it work(flow)?

+- Task submission (via curl against HTTP CFN or `cloud-vm-docker run` (the latter putting to pubSub directly))
+- Task submission will trigger a CFN that spins up a VM (args via pubSub) and stores task meta in datastore
+- Alternatively, `cloud-vm-docker task-vm create ...` will bypass above http/pub-sub and spin up VM via compute API
+- VM is set up with a `cloudservice` systemd service, which will ...
+  - PreStart: curl-CFN to update task status in datastore to BOOTED
+  - Start: run your container!
+  - Post: curl-CFN to [update task status to EXITED] and DELETE the VM itself
+- Furthermore, VM is set up to ...
+ - forward container logs to stackdriver
+ - allow SSH access using your local ~/.ssh/*.pub keys
+ - run your container ...
+    - have a `CVD_CFN_URL` and `MGMT_TOKEN` in environment, so status updates can be sent from within your containerized app
+    - bound to VM's host docker.sock
+    - bound to your VM's host GCR credentials

 ## setting up google cloud for cloud-vm-docker usage

 for deployment, ensure you did this once: